jimmynaj/My-First-Website/README.md

-This is Jimmy's first git project!

-Hello Odin!

-Im revisiting my effort of complete TOP studies, plan to release my own portfolio website by March
+This is Jimmy's first website build from scratch using basic HTML & CSS (as of now) and hosted in Amazon Web Services (AWS)

+I mainly use theodinproject.com to guide me through on web development skills.
+Currently finish with HTML and CSS curriculums- 4th March 2022.